Faculty research travel grants for CLA and RSJ

 Deliverables & Reporting

 Travel grant recipients are required to submit a one-page report within three months of the end of their research travel summarizing outcomes, such as publications, monographs, exhibitions, and/or other scholarly, artistic and creative accomplishments related to the award.
+Please plan to present at the annual Research & Innovation showcase poster session in the spring semester.

 All award recipients should acknowledge the support from the University of Nevada, Reno in all publications, monographs, presentations, and activities stemming from the award.